gcalvoCR/spring-boot-course/README.md

 - Check the `application.yml`:
    - The app is running in `port: 9090` by default.
    - When you add  `spring.jpq.hibernate.dll-auto: update` it generates the tables for you!
+- There are 2 basic types of Security authentication:
+   - In memory authentication.
+   - data source authentication.

 ### Useful tips to remove listed .gitignore files